 level: ERROR

 The loggingConfiguration property controls what gets logged.
 The logDestination points to a CloudWatch Log Group (note the :* suffix required by Step Functions).
-Setting includeExecutionData to true includes input and output data in logs; level controls verbosity (ERROR, ALL, or OFF).
+The includeExecutionData flag determines whether input and output data appear in logs, and level controls verbosity (ERROR, ALL, or OFF).

 Encrypt state machine data with customer-managed keys